 - Multiple fans in series or parallel (e.g., fan arrays) that have a combined motor nameplate horsepower of 5 hp (4 kW) or less and are operated as the functional equivalent of a single fan.

 - Fans that are part of equipment listed under Section 126.96.36.199 “Minimum Equipment Efficiencies – Listed Equipment – Standard Rating and Operating Conditions.”

 - Fans included in equipment bearing a third-party-certified seal for air or energy performance of the equipment package.

 - Fans outside the scope of AMCA 205

 - Fans that are intended to only operate during emergency conditions

-Several stakeholder meetings and CEC staff workshops were held regarding the ASHRAE Proposals – Fan Efficiency building energy efficiency topic.
+Several stakeholder meetings and CEC staff workshops were held regarding the Nonresidential Fan Efficiency Grades building energy efficiency topic.
 The list of past meetings and hearings can be found here.
-If you would like to receive email updates on this CASE topic, click the link below.